Small girl raises big funds for storm victims

 "My heart just swelled up," the proud mother said.
 "She just goes above and beyond and shocks us with how big her heart is."

-After a little bit of research, mother and daughter set up a fundraising page on Razzoo and chose Direct Relief as the organization to receive the funds.
+After a little bit of research, mother and daughter set up a fundraising page on Razoo and chose Direct Relief as the organization to receive the funds.

 So far, after one week, the page has raised a thousand dollars.